-The AC powered CSR and battery powered CSRB receivers connect to the individual lights in your setup, forming a simple and reliable wireless triggering system when used with the CST Trigger Transmitter
+The AC powered CSR and battery powered CSRB receivers connect to the individual lights in your setup, forming a simple and reliable wireless triggering system when used with the CST2 Trigger Transmitter

 will send the cue to fire to the receiver-connected lights.

 (50VAC to 260VAC, 50/60HZ) uses a pass-through power cord to share an AC power source with the connected flash unit.
 The receiver has a short power cord that attaches to your AC powered flash unit and an AC receptacle into which your flash unit’s power cord connects.
 The receiver hangs from your light unit on its 10" cord without added power cords.

 uses alkaline or rechargeable NiMH AA cells.
 The CSRB has a 200 hour battery life with automatic shutoff after one hour of non-use, allowing about 50 shooting sessions per charge.

 Both the CSR and CSRB connect to your flash unit with a supplied two-foot sync cord (for connections to flashes with 1/8-inch, 1/4-inch or PC jacks).
 PC-connection and 1/4-inch full size sync jack adapters are provided.

 The CSR and CSRB receivers can be used with the Cyber Commander™